-Planting & Growing

-Dorothy Wyckoff Japanese Pieris will grow to be about 5 feet tall at maturity, with a spread of 4 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
+Planting & Growing Interstella Lily of the Valley Shrub will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.

-This shrub does best in full sun to partial shade.
+This shrub performs well in both full sun and full shade.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.